zoobiasyyed/c0824-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 It adds syntax to the code about the correct data types being used.

+Allows for the creation of types so that every property of an object/array has a data type associated with it

 ## Notes

 All student notes should be written here.